Non-principal T-duality, generalized complex geometry and blow-ups: Classification of torus actions and connections

 \subsection{Smoothness of the curvature}

 Given a standard $T^k$-action and a corresponding connection one-form $\Theta \in \Omega^1(\elli;\mathfrak{t}^k)$, the curvature, $d\Theta$, is basic and descends to a form in $\Omega^2(\A_{\partial B};\mathfrak{t}^k)$.
 We saw for complex line bundles that there are connections for which the curvature was in fact a smooth form.
 This is a general phenomenon for standard torus actions.
-To proof this, we need to understand the cohomology of the log-tangent bundle on the base: \begin{proposition}[\cite{MS18},\cite{GLPR17}] Let $(M,I_Z)$ be a manifold endowed with real log divisor.
-Then there exists an isomorphism
+To prove this, we need to understand the cohomology of the log-tangent bundle on the base.
+Below we use the residue maps introduced in Definition \ref{def:higherellres} and the discussion thereafter.